Javernaut/ffmpeg-android-maker/README.md

 ## Features

-**Add and arbitrary external library that FFMpeg supports to the building process**.
+**Add an arbitrary external library that FFMpeg supports to the building process**.
 Just specify how the source code needs to be downloaded and how to perform the build operation.
 More about this is [here](https://github.com/Javernaut/ffmpeg-android-maker/wiki/External-libraries-integration).

 **Setting your own FFmpeg version and origin**.
 You can actually override the version of FFmpeg used by the script.
 See details [here](https://github.com/Javernaut/ffmpeg-android-maker/wiki/Setting-the-FFmpeg-version).